qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 one thread: the arming goes with the first one through, so a test can park a call and then drive the same code path from another thread to reach the object the parked one holds.

+A second kind throws instead of parking. `SBK_FAILPOINT_THROW()` stands where a transaction allocates under the state lock - for example `deferred-slot-alloc` - and, once armed, throws `std::bad_alloc` a single time, so a test can see what a failed transaction leaves behind.
+It cannot park, because the thread holds the lock.
+The kinds are armed separately and have separate inventories, `KnownFailpoints` and `KnownThrowFailpoints`, which the name check keeps apart.

 `sources/pyside6/tests/manually/freethreading/failpoints.py` holds the tests.
 They are not run directly for evidence, because a test that only ever ran